Skip to main content

 cast block-number --rpc-url YOUR_CHAINSTACK_ENDPOINT

-To send a transaction (requires --fee-token):
+To send a transaction with a fee token:

 cast send CONTRACT_ADDRESS \